Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Manure Slurry: A mixture of animal waste and organic matter that is used as agricultural fertilizer, manure slurry is aged in a slurry pit to concentrate the material.

-Wastewater: Used water that has been contaminated by humans.
+Wastewater Treatment: Used water that has been contaminated by humans.

 Sewage Sludge: The semisolid material produced as a by-product during sewage treatment of wastewater.